-Teens' bodies are growing and changing, perhaps making them self-conscious and hyper-aware of every blemish and extra pound.
-Teens also are constantly bombarded with idealized, often computer-enhanced, body images that are impossible to measure up to.
-These messages have the ability to manipulate all of us into thinking that we are too fat, too thin, too short, or too tall.
+As teens' bodies grow and change, they can feel self-conscious and hyper-aware of every blemish and extra pound.
+They’re also bombarded with "ideal,” often computer-enhanced, body images that are impossible to measure up to.
+These messages can convince anyone that they’re too fat, too thin, too short, or too tall.

-The good news is that, as a parent, you have more influence than you think to help your teen navigate this difficult time of life and develop a positive self-image, no matter their size or shape.
+The good news is that, as a parent, you have more influence than you think to help your teen get through this tough time of life and create a positive self-image, no matter their size or shape.

-Between glossy fashion magazines, MTV, social media, and popular movies, teenage girls can get the impression that fashion models and celebrities have perfect bodies and flawless skin.
-Many teenage boys compare themselves to the buff athletes and movie stars they see in magazines, the Internet, and on TV.
+Between glossy fashion magazines, TV shows, movies, and social media, teenage girls can get the impression that models and celebrities have perfect bodies and flawless skin.
+Many teenage boys compare themselves to the buff athletes and movie stars they see.
 They feel dissatisfied if their own bodies don't measure up.

-Teenage boys aren't usually as verbal about body image issues as girls, but that doesn't mean they don't experience them.
-Remember the story of the 98-pound weakling who had sand kicked in his face at the beach?
-On the other end, boys who are overweight often endure social isolation and even bullying in school.
-Boys also suffer from eating disorders, though parents and doctors may overlook them, even if they are alert to such problems in girls.
+Boys don’t usually talk about body image issues as much as girls, but that doesn't mean they don't have them.
+They can struggle with eating disorders, too.
+But parents and doctors may overlook them, even if they are alert to such problems in girls.

-If you believe your teen may be struggling with low self-esteem or body image issues, what can you do?
-Here are some simple steps.
-Of course, if you notice dramatic changes in your teen's weight or eating habits, touch base with a health care provider.
+If you think your teen may be struggling with low self-esteem, what can you do?
+Try these simple steps to start taking action.
+Of course, if you notice major changes in your teen's weight or eating habits, talk to her doctor.